nooranahmalberg/digital-garden/_notes/your-first-note.md

 This is where I explore my ideas and share them publicly so others can read and provide feedback to help me [[Improve my thinking|improve my thinking]].

-This garden is in its infancy, so you may see an odd thing floating around sometimes.
+This garden is in its infancy, so you may see the odd thing floating around sometimes.

 The following content on this page is for my use only as I experiment with how this digital garden works.